Master of Dental Surgery (MDS): Career Path

 • To provide advanced education and training in a specific area of dentistry that prepares graduates to provide high-quality, evidence-based care to patients.

-• To produce graduates who have a deep understanding of the latest scientific and clinical developments in their field, and are able to apply this knowledge to improve patient outcomes.
+• To produce graduates who deeply understand their field's latest scientific and clinical developments and can apply this knowledge to improve patient outcomes.

-• To foster a culture of critical thinking, problem-solving, and continuous learning, so that graduates are able to adapt to changing clinical and research environments.
+• To foster a culture of critical thinking, problem-solving, and continuous learning so that graduates can adapt to changing clinical and research environments.

 • Goals:

-• To produce graduates who are well-prepared to take leadership roles in the field of dentistry, whether in practice, research, education, or administration.
+• To produce well-prepared graduates to take leadership roles in dentistry, whether in practice, research, education, or administration.

 • To promote and advance the field of dentistry through research and innovation, with the ultimate goal of improving the oral health and well-being of individuals and communities.

-• To foster a culture of collaboration and interdisciplinary teamwork, so that graduates are able to work effectively with other healthcare professionals.
+• To foster a culture of collaboration and interdisciplinary teamwork so graduates can work effectively with other healthcare professionals.

 • Vision: